 Where to go for a New Year's Eve London dinner with epic views

 Although this year's New Year's Eve fireworks are cancelled in London, there is still a chance to make an ocassion of it and enjoy a dinner out in London, complete with a side of epic views.
 The official firework display may not be happening, but at the stroke of midnight, we're sure that London's skyline will still light up with smaller displays taking place in people's back gardens.
 Choose from one of these New Year's Eve dinners London has to offer, all of which boast stunning views of London landmarks.

 Aqua Shard, London Bridge

 Why: Of The Shard’s trio of restaurants, Aqua Shard is undoubtedly home to the best view.
-The floor-to-ceiling windows will ensure a jaw-dropping view of the fireworks, while the modern British menu features accomplished, hyper-seasonal dishes which prove that there’s more to Aqua than just its view.
+The floor-to-ceiling windows ensure a jaw-dropping view across the capital, while the modern British menu features accomplished, hyper-seasonal dishes which prove that there’s more to Aqua than just its view.
 Of course, such great views come at a (rather high) price, but as the old saying goes – you get what you pay for.

 Where: Level 31 The Shard, 31 St Thomas Street, SE1 9RY

 Why: Offering 360-degree views of London’s skyline, three-level Bokan is worth climbing the stairs up to the 37th floor for (just kidding – there’s a lift.)
 In the restaurant, you can enjoy a seasonally-aware menu of modern European fare that champions British produce, while floor 38 is the place to head for after-dinner cocktails and floor 39 (home to the stunning roof terrace) is the place to soak up views of the capital on the stroke of midnight.

 Where: Novotel Canary Wharf, 40 Marsh Wall, E14 9TP